Augustindevinck/supabasets/replit.md

-# ShipFast - Next.js SaaS Boilerplate
+# Template - Next.js SaaS Boilerplate

 ## Overview
-ShipFast is a Next.js 15 boilerplate for building SaaS applications, AI tools, and web apps.
+Template is a Next.js 15 boilerplate for building SaaS applications, AI tools, and web apps.
 It includes authentication via Supabase, Stripe payments, and a modern UI built with Tailwind CSS 4 and DaisyUI.

 ## Project Structure
 ```